 3. Mobile Computing: Some Merck Web sites and online resources are designed specifically for use on mobile computing devices.
 Some mobile versions of Merck Web sites may require that you log in with your user account for that Web site.
 Information about your use of the mobile version of the Web site will be associated with your user account.
-Some of our Web sites and online resources enable you to download an application, widget or other tool that you can use on your mobile or other computing device.
-Some of these tools may store information on your mobile or other device.
-These tools may transmit personal information to Merck, or others working for Merck, to enable you to access your user account and to enable Merck to track how these tools are used, such as how often they are used and which features are preferred.
-Some of these tools may enable you to e-mail reports and other information from the tool.
-Merck may use personal or non-identifiable information transmitted to Merck to enhance these tools, to develop new tools, for quality improvement and as otherwise described in this Policy or in other notices Merck provides.
+Some of our Web sites and online resources enable you to download an application (app), widget or other tool that you can use on your mobile or other computing device.
+Some of these apps may store information on your mobile or other device.
+These apps may transmit personal information to Merck, or others working for Merck, to enable you to access your user account or to enable Merck to track how these tools are used, such as how often they are used and which features are preferred.
+Some of these apps may enable you to e-mail reports and other information from the app.
+Merck may use personal or non-identifiable information transmitted to Merck to enhance these apps, to develop new tools, for quality improvement and as otherwise described in this Policy or in other notices Merck provides.
 We evaluate how some of our apps are used by enabling data about your use of the app on your device, such as which features you used the most, to be transmitted to Flurry, an analytics service provider.
 If you do not want Flurry to track your use of the app on your device, you can opt-out.

 Does Merck consolidate personal information?